digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 - Automatic Site

 > [!warning]
 > Automatic site requires communication with a **GNSS RTK Receiver** in order to automatically send you correction data from the nearest site (end point).
+Since there is NO target `-out` parameter provided in the example below str2str will timeout as it waits to recieve GNSS cordinate data.
+In this case the `-in` `-out` abstraction is not strictly applicable since the data is being exchanged both directions between server and client.

 ```shell
 str2str -in \